tellor-io/layer-profitability-checker/README.md

 # Tellor Layer Profitability Checker

 A comprehensive analysis tool for evaluating validator/reporter profitability on the Tellor Layer network.
 Projections assume a validator and reporter are being ran.
+Results of each scan are automatically exported to csv.

 ## Quick Start